Zamalek SC Volleyball: Beginnings: 1952–1956

-First achievement : 1957–1960
+First achievement: 1957–1960

-Mahmoud Al-Farwani was able to establish form and build a new generation of players in the mid-fifties, and it was the beginning of victories and crowning of domestic Competitions for the Zamalek Volleyball Club, and coach Mahmoud Al-Farwani and the great generation of the 1950s in breaking the dominance of Greek teams and it was the first title in the history of Zamalek club, was a Republic League Championship, Which later became the Egyptian Volleyball League, Cairo League Championship.
-And the First golden era of Zamalek Volleyball Club begins.
-With the second generation, with: Nabil Qutb, Bahaa Abdel-Wadoud, Hani Abdel-Wadoud, Saad Zagloul, Abu Al-Dahab Muhammad, Sami Al-Sibai, Mustafa Fahmy, Essam Al-Washahi, Hossam Mandour, Nour Zaki, Emile Aziz, Salah Badir, Nabil Murad, Ali Mohamed Ali, Ahmed El-Gamal.
+Mahmoud Al-Farwani was able to establish form and build a new generation of players in the mid-fifties, which was the beginning of victories and crowning of domestic Competitions for the Zamalek Volleyball Club and coach Mahmoud Al-Farwani in breaking the dominance of Greek teams.
+It was the first title in the history of Zamalek club, which was a Republic League Championship, that later became the Egyptian Volleyball League.
+The first golden era of the Zamalek Volleyball Club began with the second generation, containing Nabil Qutb, Bahaa Abdel-Wadoud, Hani Abdel-Wadoud, Saad Zagloul, Abu Al-Dahab Muhammad, Sami Al-Sibai, Mustafa Fahmy, Essam Al-Washahi, Hossam Mandour, Nour Zaki, Emile Aziz, Salah Badir, Nabil Murad and Ali Mohamed Ali, Ahmed El-Gamal.

-History of success : 1961–1979
+History of success: 1961–1979

 Zamalek succeeded in winning 13 Egyptian Volleyball League from 1961 to 1979.
 Which was the only Domestic tournament playing in Egypt at that time.
 After the departure of Captain Mahmoud Al-Farwani from training the Zamalek volleyball club, and later carrying the training to, Captain Ahmed El-Gamal, who obtained a training certificate in Leipzig and the international lecturer, who was hired by Zamalek to develop volleyball in the club.
 And who later became a coach for the Egyptian national volleyball team, and became the first Egyptian coach who was able to take the team to the Los Angeles Olympics, Which graduated from under his hands a lot of Egyptian players and coaches.
 A new generation of players began to be built, In addition to some players from the previous generation, no less efficient than the generation of the 1950s or the first generation of the Zamalek Volleyball Club, and the third generation consisted of: Jamal Ahmed, Ahmed Al-Jezy, Azmi Mujahid, Sayed Shehata, Hassan Muharram, Nour Zaki, Ehab Al-Muqawwal, Muhammad Metwally, Sami Mubarez, Ali Moussa, Ibrahim El-Khouly, Jaber Abdel-Aty.
 Zamalek won 7 titles in the Egyptian Volleyball League in the 1970s, with the addition of the fourth generation, which monopolized the domestic Competitions, won the title 6 times in a row.
 This generation was considered the best generation in the history of the Zamalek Volleyball Club, They were later joined by players like, Adel Mohamed Ali, Tariq Abdel Hakam, Osama Al-Fawal, Abdel Hamid Al-Wasimi, Mahmoud Abdel Fattah, Adel Maghawry, Mohamed Saad, Essam Zakaria.
 And who brought Zamalek back to win the league championship, which was absent from the club for 3 seasons.
 And the players of Zamalek succeeded in winning the league championship in the 1978-79 season, to end this era, and after 17 years of establishing the volleyball game in Zamalek club, they won 13 titles for the Egyptian Volleyball League, whether with the modern name or the old name, such as the Republic League and the Cairo Region Championship.